Student loans, astronomical rental prices, a higher cost of living — the odds are certainly stacked against millennials.

 This positivity and determination can be beneficial to many millennials in the long run, especially when it comes time to bid adieu to the job(s) they’ve held most of their life.

-There are numerous tax-advantaged retirement plans you can take advantage of to grow your nest egg, such as 401(k) plans and IRAs.
+You can take advantage of numerous tax-advantaged retirement plans to grow your nest egg, such as 401(k) plans and IRAs.
 Doing so is a great way to grow your money without working hard.

 Take a look at some of the most popular types of retirement plans below.